pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-sql-server-client/README.md

 ```

 # To push to PCF
 Login to your PCF environment and run "cf push" from the azure-sb-sql-server-client folder.
+When running on PCF, Spring Boot will automatically create the
+SQL Server datasource for you based on the "mydb" service bound to the application (only Spring Boot 1.5 or greater).

 ```
 ---